The Benefits and Drawbacks of Training To Failure

 Studies suggest that the build-up of fatigue can have an anabolic effect thus increasing the size of the muscles (1).

-While hypertrophy tends to be the main reason to train to failure, it is often commonly used in an attempt to increase strength or move beyond a training plateau.
+While hypertrophy tends to be the main reason to train to failure, it is also commonly used in an attempt to increase strength or move beyond a training plateau.

 The Benefits Of Training To Failure